Skip to content

 Architecture and Key Features

-• Optimized Training Strategy: Improves model convergence and overall performance during training.
+• Optimized Training Strategy: YOLOv6-3.0 incorporates an enhanced training regimen, including self-distillation, to improve model convergence and overall performance during the training phase.

 Performance and Use Cases